stubailo/sashko-dev/content/blog/resumes/index.md

 #### What’s a resume for?

 Put yourself in the shoes of a hiring manager trying to find someone great to join their team.
 A resume is the main document they look at to decide who to interview.
-Most job posts get a lot of applicants and interviews take a lot of time, so it's a big decision.
+Most job posts get a lot of applicants and interviews take a lot of time, so it's important to focus on interviewing only the most promising candidates.

 Unfortunately, the reader can only spend a minute or two for a first look.
 If the initial glance looks promising, then they'll spend a few more minutes looking at supporting materials.
 So it's to your advantage to make the strongest, most concise case you can about your fit for the role.